rushikc/pennywise/DEVELOP.md

 2.  **Using the AppScript Web Editor**:
     *   You can also work directly in the Google Apps Script web editor.
     *   This allows you to write, save, run, and test your code in the same environment.
-    *   It's a good option for quick changes or for those who prefer an all-in-one web-based IDE.
+    *   It's a good option for quick changes or for those who prefer an all-in-one, web-based IDE.